Choosing the Best Charitable Giving Approach

 • Other features: anonymity, engagement of family members

-The relative importance to the donor of these characteristics will enable the donor to determine which giving approach is the best fit for the donor’s philanthropic goals.
+The relative importance of these characteristics to the donor will enable the donor to determine which giving approach is the best fit for his or her philanthropic goals.

 The approaches and vehicles used for charitable giving can be divided into three broad categories: